AdrianKSealy/AdrianKSealy.io/readme.md

 ### Project 1: Business Analysis and Revenue Growth Models: Lariat Car Rental

-This is a project I did while in the Thinkful certification, where I built a strategic models for a car rental company.

 •	Tasked with creating strategies for minimizing costs and maximizing revenue

 •	Developed calculations, a performance benchmark, and a dashboard

-•	Presented a strategy comparison and outcomes associated
+•	Presented a strategy comparison and an interactive dashboard

 •	Tools used Microsoft Excel and PowerPoint

 ### Project 2: Statistical Analysis: Analyzing A Specific Housing Market

 •	Tasked to find factors that drive home prices